-Students begin the Three Seas Program in New England on the northwest Atlantic Ocean.
-Northeastern University¹s Marine Science Center is located on 20 acres at the end of a rocky point extending into the Atlantic Ocean, and has a view of the north shore of Massachusetts and the Boston skyline.
+Students begin the Three Seas program on New England’s Atlantic coast.
+Northeastern University’s Marine Science Center is located on 20 acres at the end of East Point, a rocky point extending into the Atlantic Ocean and has a view of the north shore of Massachusetts and the Boston skyline.

-No other year-round laboratory on the Atlantic coast of the United Stateshas an exposed rocky ocean frontage like this site.
-It is exceptional in its close proximity to many Boston area academic and research institutions.
+No other year-round laboratory on the Atlantic coast of the United States has an exposed rocky ocean frontage like the Marine Science Center; it is exceptional in its close proximity to many Boston area academic and research institutions.
 Though Nahant is situated only 12 miles from a major harbor and city, the prevailing coastal currents provide remarkably clean and stable seawater at East Point.
 The 9.5 ft. tidal amplitude and undisturbed rocky shoreline provide a great variety of intertidal and subtidal communities ideally suited for investigations of rocky shore ecology.
 The sheer cliff faces, which extend subtidally to a depth of 40 ft., represent a unique biome.

 An extensive field trip to the Maine coast provides students with the opportunity to observe the variation in New England marine habitats.
-The Marine Science Center’s proximity to Boston-area universities and Woods Hole allows students to take advantage of some of the East Coast’s leading research centers.
+The Marine Science Center’s proximity to Boston-area universities and the Woods Hole Oceanographic Institute allows students to take advantage of some of the East Coast’s leading research centers.